doug-martin/nestjs-query/documentation/docs/introduction/getting-started.md

 * [`@nestjs-query/query-graphql`](https://github.com/doug-martin/nestjs-query/tree/master/packages/query-graphql) - Package that provides the graphql resolver and decorators for crud endpoints.
 * [`@nestjs-query/query-typeorm`](https://github.com/doug-martin/nestjs-query/tree/master/packages/query-typeorm) - Package that implements a Typeorm service that can be used by itself or with the graphql resolver provided by `@nestjs-query/query-graphql`.
 * [`@nestjs-query/query-sequelize`](https://github.com/doug-martin/nestjs-query/tree/master/packages/query-sequelize) - Package that implements a Sequelize service that can be used by itself or with the graphql resolver provided by `@nestjs-query/query-graphql`.
+* [`@nestjs-query/query-sequelize`](https://github.com/doug-martin/nestjs-query/tree/master/packages/query-mongoose) - Package that implements a Mongoose service that can be used by itself or with the graphql resolver provided by `@nestjs-query/query-graphql`.

 ## Migration Guides